 Later, we tested it again and were connected to server #1386, and this time the speeds were much better with a mere 81ms ping time and 154.21 Mbps download speeds.
 From what we can tell, this has something to do with the way NordVPN assigns you to a server when you choose a location.

 This is easily remedied by disconnecting from the server and simply reconnecting to a new one, but it is an inconvenience.
-Once you get a working server, speeds are excellent.
+Once you get a working server, speeds are excellent, though not quite what ExpressVPN manages (read our ExpressVPN vs NordVPN piece).
 However, NordVPN does take longer to connect.
 VyprVPN only takes a second or two to connect, while NordVPN takes up to around 15 seconds.

 Round Four Thoughts